Why Adalo Works for Building Apps with Flexnet ERP Data

 Once connected, DreamFactory will generate OpenAPI (Swagger) documentation for every table in your database.
 You can view and test these endpoints in the API Docs tab.
 The URL format for endpoints looks like this:

 Next, define access permissions by creating a Role.
 Specify which tables the Adalo app can access (e.g., _table/inventory/*) and the allowed HTTP methods, such as GET, POST, PUT, or DELETE.
 Then, create an App in DreamFactory, assign it the role, and generate an API key.
-Be sure to copy this key - you’ll need it later.
+Be sure to copy this key—you'll need it later.

 For better performance with large datasets, enable Data Retrieval Caching in the service configuration.
 This helps reduce the load on your ERP system while speeding up response times.
+Combined with Adalo's 3-4x faster infrastructure, your ERP-connected app will deliver responsive performance even with substantial data volumes.

 Setting Up Adalo to Connect with Flexnet ERP